deployEMDS/technical-documentation/tests/data_product_survey/discover/consult_data_space_catalogue/test_3_1_1_4/result_protoemds_final_stack.md

 #### Assessment

-The connector accepted a disposable product containing standard DCAT metadata, a MobilityDCAT-AP mobility theme, and a DQV quality annotation using `dqv:hasQualityAnnotation`, `dqv:QualityAnnotation`, `oa:hasBody`, and `oa:hasTarget`.
+The test product included standard DCAT metadata, a MobilityDCAT-AP mobility theme, and a DQV quality annotation using `dqv:hasQualityAnnotation`, `dqv:QualityAnnotation`, `oa:hasBody`, and `oa:hasTarget`.